katta/toxicity/README.md

 ## How does it work

 * This tool requires the [checkstyle](http://maven.apache.org/plugins/maven-checkstyle-plugin/) result (in the form of xml) generated from your java project.
-* The following checks have been implemented in toxicity calculation

-        BooleanExpressionComplexityCheck
-        ClassDataAbstractionCouplingCheck
-        ClassFanOutComplexityCheck
-        CyclomaticComplexityCheck
-        FileLengthCheck
-        MethodLengthCheck
-        MissingSwitchDefaultCheck
-        NestedIfDepthCheck
-        NestedTryDepthCheck
-        ParameterNumberCheck

 * There are two types of categories in the above mentioned checks.
 One which has the `limit` configured for a given check and the second which checks for `existence` of the voilation.